-If skills mismatch were an ongoing problem, we'd expect to see wages rising for those with the skills in demand.
-There is evidence of increasing wages in some occupations, but wage growth in general continues to be very modest at about 2-1/4 percent per year.
+Indeed, wage growth in general continues to be very modest--at a bit over 2 percent per year.
 That is a long way from the 3 to 4 percent benchmark implied by productivity growth and our inflation objective.
 Indeed, over the past three years, the unemployment rate has fallen by a percentage point per year; yet real wage growth has barely budged.
 It's hard for me to imagine a full labor market recovery without genuine improvement in compensation growth.
 But am I wrong?
 Has the wage Phillips curve completely broken down?

 Some claim the answer is no - you just have to look at the right measure of unemployment.
-Alan Krueger, Judd Cramer and David Cho, among others, have shown that the relationship between real wages and the short-term unemployment rate during this cycle has been in line with historical norms, whereas the historical spike in long-term unemployment exerted minimal pressure on real wage growth.
-10 Of course, the short-term unemployment rate is now close to its pre-recession level.
+Alan Krueger, Judd Cramer and David Cho, among others, have shown that the relationship during this cycle between real wages and the short-term unemployment rate - that is, those unemployed 26 weeks or less - has been in line with historical norms, whereas the huge spike in long-term unemployment exerted minimal pressure on real wage growth.
+12 Of course, the short-term unemployment rate is now close to its pre-recession level.
 So their model implies nominal wage growth should be returning to something close to the fundamentals implied by productivity growth and inflation.